itsMapleLeaf/aspects3/rulebook.md

 - Determined by your trait attributes
 - Gives +1 power die for skill checks made with that skill (_on top of_ trait bonuses)
 - Proficient skills must be unique; cannot make a skill proficient twice

+> [!tip]
+>
+> Narrators should aim to make failures interesting.
+For example, consider a character tries to **Spy** for something they lost.
+On failure, instead of having nothing happen, maybe they find something that a friend lost instead!

 Strength